Obsessed with Eating Healthy – Is it Orthorexia?

 How do I know if I have orthorexia?

-As I mentioned, orthorexia is not a clinical diagnosis.
-There is no DSM 5 criteria for orthorexia that gives a diagnosis of an eating disorder and assigns urgency for you to seek treatment.
-Either way, you do not need to be diagnosed with any eating disorder before you seek treatment to improve your relationship with food and your body!
-Now is the time to seek a fuller life outside of obsessing over food choices, calorie tracking, controlling your weight or body composition, or always choosing the most moral, ethical, and nutritious foods.
+You do not need to be diagnosed with any eating disorder before you seek treatment to improve your relationship with food and your body!
+Now is the time to seek a fuller life outside of obsession with healthy eating, obsession over food choices, calorie tracking, controlling your weight or body composition, or always choosing the most moral, ethical, and nutritious foods.

 You can use the Bratman self-test as a guide if you think that you are just a little too obsessed with eating healthy.

-If you answer yes to any of the following questions, you may be developing orthorexia, which includes disordered eating or a clinical eating disorder.
+If you answer yes to any of the following questions, you may be developing orthorexia, which includes disordered eating or a clinical eating disorder. - obsession with healthy eating; eating disorder obsessed with healthy eating

 1) I spend so much of my life thinking about, choosing, and preparing healthy food that it interferes with other dimensions of my life such as love, creativitiy, family, friendship, work, and school.
 2) When I eat any food I regard to be unhealthy, I feel anxious, guilty, impure, unclean and or/defiled; even to be near such foods distubs me, and I feel judgmental of others who eat such foods.
 3) My personal sense of peace, happiness, joy, safety and self-esteem is excessively dependent on the purity and rightness of what I eat.
 4) Sometimes I would like to relax my self-imposed "good food" rules for a special occasion, such as a wedding or a meal with family or friends, but I find that I cannot.
 5) Over time, I have steadily eliminated more foods and expanded my list of food rules in an attempt to maintain or enhance health benefits; I may take an existing food theory and add to it with beliefs of my own.

+Do you think you or someone you love has an eating disorder and/or is obsessed with eating healthy?
 My number one factor for determining whether you have an unhealthy relationship with food is to ask:

 In what ways do my food choices interfere with different dimensions of my life?